 This powerful feature allows you to upload an image to search instead of entering text.
 Let’s take a look at the best reverse image search tools available on your iPhone or Android device.

 CamFind is a basic yet functional reverse image search tool.
 The next time you want to search for an image, just open up CamFind and take a picture.
-Once the picture uploads, the app matches it against ones available on the internet and identifies the object.
+Once the picture uploads, the app matches it against others on the internet and identifies the object.

-After this, you can choose to see related images, shop for the item, watch related videos, search on the web, or go through similar searches others have made.
+After this, have a look at the available results.
+You can look for related images, shop for the item, watch related videos, search on the web, or go through related posts.
 Even better, you can set a visual reminder and share your finds with others.

 2. Google Lens

-Google Lens initially arrived as a Pixel exclusive; later Google integrated the feature into Google Photos.
+Google Lens initially arrived as a Pixel exclusive; the company later integrated the feature into Google Photos.
 Now both iOS and Android users can use Google Lens to reverse search images.

 On Android, Google Lens is available as a standalone app. iOS users can access Lens within the Google Photos app.
 Open an image that you’ve taken and tap the Lens icon (second from the right, next to the trash icon).